 Kids required to create a series as a task at home and then send me their work.
 The winning series to be posted on the page.

-Throughout the session, the kids are supported and taught the technical aspects of the camera.
+Throughout the session, the kids are supported by staff.
 They are helped out but also encouraged to try on their own first.

 These are some examples of work.